 Neighborhood Watch is the most successful crime prevention program offered.
 Working with neighbors and the Stockton Police Department, you can fight crime in our community – before it begins!

 Starting a Neighborhood Watch Group

 First, talk to your neighbors about starting Neighborhood Watch on your block.
-If 70 percent (10-15 households) of your neighbors are interested, call the Stockton Police Community Services Section about a Neighborhood Watch Group in your area.
+If 70 percent (10-15 households) of your neighbors are interested, Click here to access a Neighborhood Watch Group Application or call the Stockton Police Community Services Section about a Neighborhood Watch Group in your area.
 They will help you choose a date for your first meeting and provide invitations to distribute.

 First Meeting – With Police Department

 Police Department personnel will talk to you and your neighbors about:

 - specific crimes occurring in your area,

 - when and how to use 9-1-1,